 Over the years, the Ashes battles have introduced to us men who were destined to make a great impact on the game.
-From Frederick Spofforth to Glenn McGrath, a legion of legends have displayed their artistry on the canvas that is an Ashes series.
+From Frederick Spofforth to Glenn McGrath, legions of legends have displayed their artistry on the canvas that is an Ashes series.

-There can hardly be a bigger occasion for either an Australian or English cricketer than to inspire his side to Ashes glory or to salvage his nation’s pride in the grimmest of times.
+There can hardly be a bigger occasion for either an Australian or English cricketer than to inspire his side to Ashes glory or to salvage his nation’s pride in the grimmest of situations.

 It is during such times that the spotlight turns on to lesser-known, understated men who have often seized the moment and established their place in the annals of the game’s oldest rivalry.

-In this first of a two-part post, we look back at a four such unsung heroes who have become imbibed in the long history of this 130 year-old epic with their extremely valuable, and in most cases, unexpected contributions:-
+In this first of a two-part series, we look back at four such unsung heroes who have become imbibed in the long history of this 135-year-old epic with their extremely valuable, and in most cases, unexpected contributions.

 It is indeed unfortunate that the man who took a record 16 wickets on Test debut, that too at Lord’s, played only five more Tests for Australia.
 Going by the full name of Robert Arnold Lockyear Massie, this fast-medium bowler from Perth was included in the team for the second Test at Lord’s in 1972 after England had taken an early lead at Old Trafford.

 Massie went on to stun the home batsmen with his darting outswingers and generous pace.
 He swung the ball at will en route to 8/84 and 8/53 in the two innings to help Australia to a comfortable eight-wicket win.
 The five-Test series was eventually drawn 2-2, with England retaining the Ashes.

 Massie’s record haul of 16/137 is still the fourth-best match-figures in the history of Tests.
 His feat on debut was surpassed by a whisker by India’s Narendra Hirwani, who had figures of 16/136 in his first Test in 1987-88.